jtrv/superseedr/README.md

 ```bash
 superseedr
 ```

-Clicking on magnet links from the browser and or opening torrent files with superseedr is supported.
+Add torrents by clicking on magnet links from the browser and or opening torrent files.
+> [!NOTE]
+> A download directory needs to be set first.
+Configure this inside the application with `c`.

 While in the app, add torrents by pasting (`ctrl+v` or `v`) a magnet link or path to a `.torrent` file.
 You can also add torrents or magnet links via another terminal command line while the TUI is running (make sure to set a download path first):
 ```bash